 If you are not already scheduled for your next general cleaning and examination, now is the time to get on top of it.
 We are carefully COVID-19 compliant in terms of our updated procedures, disinfecting processes, and other safety measures.
 Do not let the pandemic affect your oral health.

 If you need to book an appointment, please contact us ASAP.
 Our office hours are Monday – Thursday, from 8:00 AM – 5:00 PM.
 Please give us a call at (614) 953-5239 to speak with one of our Patient Care Coordinators who will happily assist you.
-You can also request an appointment on our website here.
+You can also request an appointment on our website oral cancer screening.
 Fill in your information and submit your inquiry.
 Someone from the office will get back to you quickly to get you scheduled.

 We look forward to seeing you soon and providing the dental care you deserve.
 Your oral cancer examination will be part of your exam as a proactive measure to keep you healthy.